dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 > {: .solution}
 {: .challenge}

-> DAS & DMG: Show the directory structure from the core?
-Or at least raw vs filtered?
-Also, add the HTML summary file from CellRanger to the repo and show it.
+> DMG: Also, add the HTML summary file from CellRanger to the repo and show it.
+> DAS: Find one good and one bad summary file (or screen shot).

 ### Reading a CellRanger Gene Expression Count Matrix using Seurat